cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/04_access_management.md

 1. Log in to your organization's Shieldoo Secure Network web application.
 2. Enable **Expert Mode**.
 3. Go to the **Network** | **Servers** section.
-4. Open the context menu of the server for which you want to create an access card.
+4. Open the server's context menu for which you want to create an access card.
 5. Click on **Edit** to open the server's settings.
 6. Go to the **Access Rights** tab where the access card is configured.
 7. Configure the access card settings: